Mordechai Hager: After World War II

-Monsey

-After a short while, he announced that he did not want to live in the crowded city and moved to Monsey.
+He settled in Monsey, New York.

-After his father's death in 1972, his two sons were appointed as Admors of Vizhnitz as well, Rabbi Moshe Yehoshua Hager as Rebbe in Israel, and Rabbi Mordechai as Rebbe in the United States.
+After his father's death in 1972, his two sons were appointed as rebbes of Vizhnitz as well, Moshe Yehoshua Hager in Israel, and Mordechai in the United States.

 He established the Kaser village in Monsey in 1990 so it could build denser housing.

-He met with US President Jimmy Carter together with Rabbi Shlomo of Bobov and Rabbi Moshe Teitelbaum of Satmar.
+He met with US President Jimmy Carter together with rabbis Shlomo Halberstam of Bobov and Moshe Teitelbaum of Satmar.

 At the time of his death, he was the oldest Hasidic rabbi in the world.
-He was known for his devotion to learning Torah: he studied 18 hours a day and asked his Chasidim to study at least two hours every day.
 He had about 30,000 followers internationally.